Flapper pie

-Flapper pie is a vanilla custard pie topped with meringue (or sometimes whipped cream in South Saskatchewan).
-The Graham cracker cream pie dates back to the 19th century but entered Western Canadian pop culture in the 20th century as flapper pie.
+Flapper pie, or the forgotten Prairie pie, is a vanilla custard pie topped with meringue (or sometimes whipped cream in Southern Saskatchewan) within a graham cracker crust.

 The pie is a staple of the Canadian prairie culture.
 At the Salisbury House chain of restaurants in Winnipeg, it is sold as "wafer pie".

+Additional ingredients

+Whiskey, peach leaves, lemon peel, or vanilla may be added to the custard filling of flapper pie.

+History

+The exact origin of flapper pie is unknown.
+However, flapper pie became popular across the Canadian Prairies during the 1920s, with the dessert earning its name from flappers.
+Flapper pie continued to be made during the Depression era due to the recipe only needing simple ingredients.
+By the 1940s, the pie had faded into obscurity and become "forgotten."